-PLEASE PRINT NEATLY AND COMPLETE BOTH SIDES STUDENT INFORMATION Social Security Number: - - Semester Applying For: 🗆 Fall 🗆 Spring 🗆 Summer I 🗆 Summer II M.I.
-Previous: First: Last Name: Are you a U.S. citizen? \square Yes \square No (If "No," you are required to provide documentation of your legal status before your application can be processed.)
-Sex: ☐ Male ☐ Female Marital Status (optional): ☐ Single ☐ Married Race (required by U.S. Dept. of Education): \square African American (1) \square Native American (2) \square Asian American (3) \square Hispanic (4) ☐ White (5) ☐ Other (7) Are you applying for veterans benefits? \square Yes \square No Check the one statement that best describes your classification: ☐ HIGH SCHOOL (enrolling at Wor-Wic while completing high school level education) □ New (never applied nor registered at Wor-Wic before; never attended another college) ☐ RE-ENROLL (registered at Wor-Wic before; never attended another college) ☐ Transferr (transferring from another college(s) with or without credits; never registered at Wor-Wic) ☐ REAPPLY (applied to Wor-Wic before, but never registered; not holding a degree from another college) ☐ Transfer & Re-Enroll (transferring from another college(s) with or without credits; registered at Wor-Wic before) ☐ GRADUATE (graduated from Wor-Wic) \square Senior Citizen (sixty years old or older) Check the one statement that best explains your primary reason for attending Wor-Wic: □ Explore a new career or academic area (1) □ Prepare for immediate entry into a career (2) □ Prepare for transfer to a four-year institution (3) ☐ Update skills for current job (4) ☐ Interest and self-enrichment (5) \square Other (6) please specify: RESIDENCY Current Street Address: State: ZIP: Mailing Address (if different from above): State: ZIP: County: Home Phone: () - Work Phone: () - Ext: E-mail Address: I have lived at this location since (month/day/year): Prior to that I lived at: Street Address: City: State: ZIP: County: I provide the following facts about my residency and agree to furnish evidence for verification upon the request of a designated college official: I reside on property that I own or rent: \square Yes \square No I also own property other than in Wicomico, Worcester or Somerset counties: \square Yes \square No I reside substantially all year at the address given: \square Yes \square No The majority of all of my possessions are maintained at the address given: \square Yes \square No I have filed a Maryland income tax form on all of my income: \square Yes \square No I am registered to vote in the precinct for the address given: \square Yes \square No I drive a vehicle: ☐ Yes ☐ No If yes, provide: Owner's Name on Vehicle Registration: State: Driver's License Number: License Plate Number: I have received more than one-half of my financial support from another person during the most recently completed calendar year: \square Yes \square No If ves. provide: Name: Relationship: Present Street Address: City: State: ZIP: County:
+PLEASE PRINT NEATLY AND COMPLETE BOTH SIDES STUDENT INFORMATION Social Security Number: - - Semester Applying For: 🗆 Fall 🗆 Spring 🗆 Summer I 🗀 Summer II First: M.I.
+Previous: Are you a U.S. citizen? \square Yes \square No (If "No," you are required to provide documentation of your legal status before your application can be processed.)
+Sex: \square Male \square Female Marital Status (optional): ☐ Single ☐ Married Race (required by U.S. Dept. of Ed.): \square African American (1) \square Native American (2) \square Asian American (3) \square Hispanic (4) \square White (5) \square Other (7) Are you applying for veterans benefits? \square Yes \square No Are you the first person in your family to attend college? \square Yes \square No Check the one statement that best describes your classification: ☐ HIGH SCHOOL (enrolling at Wor-Wic while completing high school level education) □ New (never applied nor registered at Wor-Wic before; never attended another college) ☐ RE-ENROLL (registered at Wor-Wic before; never attended another college) ☐ Transferring from another college(s) with or without credits; never registered at Wor-Wic) ☐ REAPPLY (applied to Wor-Wic before, but never registered; not holding a degree from another college) ☐ Transfer & Re-Enroll (transferring from another college(s) with or without credits; registered at Wor-Wic before) ☐ GRADUATE (graduated from Wor-Wic) ☐ SENIOR CITIZEN (sixty years old or older) Check the one statement that best explains your primary reason for attending Wor-Wic: □ Explore a new career or academic area (1) □ Prepare for immediate entry into a career (2) □ Prepare for transfer to a four-year institution (3) ☐ Update skills for current job (4) ☐ Interest and self-enrichment (5) ☐ Other (6) please specify: RESIDENCY Current Street Address: City: State: ZIP: Mailing Address (if different from above): State: ZIP: County: - Work Phone: () - Ext: E-mail Address: I have lived at this location since (month/day/year): Prior to that I lived at: Street Address: City: State: ZIP: County: I provide the following facts about my residency and agree to furnish evidence for verification upon the request of a designated college official: I reside on property that I own or rent: \square Yes \square No I also own property other than in Wicomico, Worcester or Somerset counties: \square Yes \square No I reside substantially all year at the address given: \square Yes \square No The majority of all of my possessions are maintained at the address given: \square Yes \square No I have filed a Maryland income tax form on all of my income: \square Yes \square No I am registered to vote in the precinct for the address given: \square Yes \square No I drive a vehicle: ☐ Yes ☐ No If yes, provide: Owner's Name on Vehicle Registration: State: Driver's License Number: License Plate Number: I have received more than one-half of my financial support from another person during the most recently completed calendar year: \square Yes \square No If yes, provide: Name: Relationship: Present Street Address: City: State: ZIP: County: